 KISS: We all know this one; Keep It Simple Silly.
 Keep the cleaning supplies in a logical location.
 Have everything your tween will need to clean in one spot and ready to go.
 Store the cleaning supplies, brushes and cleaning cloths together in a basket or bin.
 Aspen Clean products are actually colour coordinated to the appropriate microfibre cloth, how cool is that?!
 The easier everything is to find, the faster you can get started and finish.

 Clean Safely: Okay, this one was my idea…not the kids’.
 I remember when I was a kid, cleaning up meant everything had that artificial lemon scent afterwards…you know what I mean.
 When I was done cleaning the bathroom I’d have a mild headache, which I mistakenly thought was me being “allergic to cleaning“.
 Now I know better.
 Choose cleaning products that are safe for kids and adults to use.
 Let little ones do the dusting with a reusable microfibre cloth.
-Older kids can get their hands dirty using eco-friendly and natural cleaning products.
-Aspen Clean’s products’ ingredients are naturally derived from plants and minerals and are scented with essential oils.
-We gave Aspen Clean’s products a try and they performed really well.
-Our rooms were left clean and fresh…no overwhelming artificial scents lingering in the air.
+For most of our cleaning, we use a spray bottle filled with water and vinegar (3:1 ratio).
+For hard scrubs we bust out the baking soda.
+Our rooms are left clean and fresh…no overwhelming artificial scents lingering in the air.